raahimanowar/nutrimate-backend/COMMUNITY_API_DOCUMENTATION.md

 - All endpoints require authentication
 - Posts sorted by newest, comments by oldest
 - Posts: max 1000 chars, Comments: max 500 chars
+- Post categories: general (default), tips, food-sharing
+- Posts can be filtered by category when retrieving